-After receiving the final report from the review panel, staff of MQA will scrutinise the report.
-MQA may, in case of any ambiguities, refer the report back to the review panel for further explanations.
-In this case, the review panel will respond to the specific questions of MQA.
-The final report will be discussed and approved by the MQA Board.
+After receiving the final report from the Audit Panel, staff of MQA will scrutinise the report.
+MQA may, in case of any ambiguities, refer the report back to the Audit Panel for further explanations.
+In this case, the Audit Panel will respond to the specific questions of MQA.
+The final report will be discussed and approved by the MQA Board as stipulated under Section 13 (a) of the Institutional Audit Regulation.
 In its deliberations, the Board of MQA will ensure consistency and coherence in terms of recommendations made.

-After the approval by the Board of MQA, the higher education institution will be notified in writing about the adoption of the report alongside a copy of the final review panel report.
+After the approval of the audit report by the Board of MQA, the higher education institution will be notified in writing about the adoption of the report alongside a copy of the final Audit report.
+MQA will publish the report on its website as stipulated under Section 14 of the Institutional Audit Regulation.